 No doubt, mothers, and fathers convince themselves they’re suffering debt for the sake of their offspring.
 Parents usually strive to provide their kids with goods and capabilities the family couldn’t otherwise afford.

 This implies that debt need not be potentially harmful to kids if the loans are taken wisely.

-Children are usually affected for the worse when their parents have greater total debt.
-It stands to reason: Debt generates stress and stressed parents may not be able to function at their full potential.
+Children are usually affected for the worse when their parents have higher total debt.
+It stands to reason: Debt generates stress, and stressed parents might not be able to function at their full potential.